ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/commonissues/createwguser.md

 ![create user](Files/Createuser/creatingusercropped.png)

-* Once you have entered the required information, click ok. and your new user has now been created.
+* Once you have entered the required information, click OK. and your new user has now been created.

 ```eval_rst
   .. title:: Creating a new user in a workgroup